pranita-s/vms/docs/GSoC_readme.md

  Synchronize R API with the Python Data Retriever API and improve usability of R package
 ==============

 The Data Retriever handles downloading, pre-processing and storing of datasets in the user environment.
-It eases life of analysts and gives a head start by providing clean and normalized (analysis - ready) data with the goal that the users can reserve their time for studying/analyzing.
 The Data Retriever is written in Python and can be accessed by three major data science languages - Python(Retriever), R(Rdataretriever) and Julia(Retriever.jl).

 Technical Details
 --------